Areas of Expertise: Animal and environmental biology

 Thomas welcomes enquiries from motivated graduates and postgraduates with an interest in writing research proposals with him.
 Areas of research supervision include:

 2016 – 2020 Stephanie Maher, Applied Ecology Research Group, School of Life Sciences, Anglia Ruskin University (1st supervisor with Dr Fabrizio Manco) - The nesting ecology of fossorial solitary bees.
-Completed and now an Irish Research Council Fellow at University College Dublin.
+Completed and now a Research Officer at Teagasc – the Agriculture and Food Development Authority (Ireland).

 2016 – 2020 Adam Bent, Behavioural Ecology Research Group, School of Life Sciences, Anglia Ruskin University (2nd supervisor with Dr Sophie Mowles) - Consequences of anthropogenic noise when conflicting with sexually selected acoustic signals.
 Completed.